What is Website Translation?

 Advantages:

-- CMS gives greater flexibility with translation, including tone of voice, layouts, color changes, style, and glossaries that should be used during the translation process.
-In addition, the client is able to revise the content as needed on their server both before and after a website goes live.
+- You are able to revise the content as needed on their server both before and after a website goes live.

-- A CMS solution ensures that businesses can keep their websites current with the most updated technology, including new video and file formats, functionality, and apps.
+- A CMS solution helps businesses update their websites with new technology, like video and file formats, functions, and apps.

 Disadvantages: